LionelAuroux/pyrser/docs/source/tutorial2.rst

 :class:`pyrser.type_system.Scope`: A Scope represents a scope or a type (ADT or Abstract Data Type).

+    We could notice that a Scope could be of three kind:

+    FREE: This is a standalone scope.

+    LINKED: This scope is connected to a parent scope.
+So type resolution is forwarded to parent if it failed.

+    EMBEDDED: This scope is a subscope of a parent scope.
+An embedded scope is seen as an extension of the parent scope.
+    So when we iterate thru symbols in this scope we reached also symbols present in the parent scope.
+    This is useful in certain case but problematic for other (typically :py:func:`pyrser.type_system.Scope.get_by_params`).

 Basically we could use the package like this:

 .. include:: tutorial2_scripts/minimal_scope.py